EryX0/EryX0/README.md

 # Hi There

-I am a 3rd-year software engineering student.
-I am also an Aspiring DevOps engineer.
+I am a 3rd-year software engineering student, also an Aspiring DevOps engineer.

 **My Research Interest**: